-Brute Force Protection is configured in the policy settings of your Malwarebytes OneView console.
-Based on these configurations, the Malwarebytes Endpoint Agent monitors the event log for failed Windows™ protocol login attempts, creates detection events and optionally creates a Windows Firewall rule to temporarily block the incoming IP address.
+Brute Force Protection is configured in the policy settings of your OneView OneView console.
+Based on these configurations, the OneView Endpoint Agent monitors the event log for failed Windows™ protocol login attempts, creates detection events, and optionally creates a Windows Firewall rule to block the incoming IP address temporarily.

 IMPORTANT: Enabling this feature may enable the Windows Firewall, depending on how attacks are handled in the Trigger rule:

 - Block mode: Windows Firewall is automatically enabled; attacks are blocked for the defined time period, and reported.

 Monitor and detect mode: Windows Firewall is not enabled; attacks are only reported.

 - Network gateway devices are not blocked if they are configured as the single source of all inbound network traffic.

 - On the left navigation menu, go to Configure > Policies.

 - Select a policy.
 Then select the Brute force protection tab.

 - Select the following protocols for your workstations or servers: